mirzahusadzic/egemma/README.md

     uv pip install -r requirements.txt
     ```

+    > **Note on Gemini SDK:** This project now uses the unified `google-genai` SDK (v0.3.0+) which provides full support for Gemini 2.5 models.
+The legacy `google-generativeai` SDK is deprecated and will reach end-of-life on August 31, 2025.

 3. **Environment Variables:**
     Create a `.env` file in the project root.
 Add the following configurations: